 Take courage, it is I, do not be afraid. — Matthew 15-27b

-Years ago, when someone related the story of Jesus’ walking on water, the focus always seemed to be on Peter’s failure of faith.
+Years ago, when I heard someone relate the story of Jesus’ walking on water, the focus always seemed to be on Peter’s failure of faith.
 If only Peter hadn’t taken his eyes off Jesus, the implication was, he would never have faltered on the crest of the waves.
 It wasn’t until long after I became an adult that I heard a preacher point out that of all the disciples, Peter was the only one with the courage – and faith – to get out of the boat in the first place.
 And when his courage did falter, Peter knew on whom to call to save him.

 This incident, like so many in Peter’s life, is a lesson for us.
 Sometimes we have to have the courage to step out into scary situations with only our meager faith to sustain us.
 And when, in the midst of frightening circumstances, that faith begins to falter because the waves are high and Jesus seems a long way off, we still need to remember to call on Him to save us, to get us back in the boat or safely on shore.